franfermon/arch-installation/README.md

     device list

-if the device or adapter is not turned on you should use:
+If the device or adapter is not turned on you should use:

 > device *device* set-property Powered on